 Details are sketchy but duplicate entries on his service record show he was taken on strength sometime between the 3rd and 6th of December 1916.
 With the Battalion located at Camblain-L’Abbe on 3 December 1916, unit war diaries state: “Draft of 150 O.R. [other ranks] from 123rd, 124th, and 129th Canadian Bns reported this date.
 Draft paraded to school and drew small box respirators”.
 A notation made on the 4th states that “Draft which reported on 3rd “inst” sent to Divisional School for training”.

 He may have been a clerk but his son William stated that he finished the war as a Lewis Gunner.
-Herb survived without any wounds, but was believed to have been gassed at some point.
+Herb was discharged on 23 April 1919 and had survived the war without any wounds, but was believed to have been gassed at some point.

 Upon returning to Canada, he married Sarah (Sadie) Eaton, a British Home Girl, in Hamilton on 15 June 1920.
 They had two sons, Russell, born 27 Oct 1921 and William, born 15 Oct 1931 and an adopted girl, Sheila, born 12 April 1938.

 Herb worked as a shipper for a local grocery store and ended up working at Westinghouse in Hamilton.

 Herb Smith passed away peacefully on 20 April 1978 in Hamilton and is buried in Hamilton Cemetery across the street from Dundurn Castle.